motobreath/ris/README.md

 ##Hosting:
+A web server running php 5.4 is required.
+Tested on Apache, but other web servers should work just as well.
 Point your web server's root to the public folder.
 Add server variable APPLICATION_ENV=development to take advantage of the configuration options.
 In apache vhosts I use: